MicroPhase/fpga-docs/source/SoM/XME0724/XME0724-Reference_Manual.md

 ### ○USB Host

-The USB2.0 transceiver on-board is the USB3320C-EZK, which is supports the ULPI standard interface.
+The USB2.0 transceiver on-board is the USB3320C-EZK, which supports the ULPI standard interface.
 It's connected with ZYNQ's bus interface to enable high-speed USB2.0 Host mode data communications.

 ### ○USB UART